taolicd/taolicd/README.md

 🧠 I currently work at Amazon as Programming Writer.

-⌛️ Prior to Amazon, I worked as Senior Tech Writer at SS&C Technologies, IBM Toronto and IBM Silicon Valley.
+⌛️ Prior to Amazon, I worked as Senior Tech Writer at SS&C Technologies, IBM Silicon Valley, and IBM Toronto.

 🎓 I received Bachelor of Science in Applied Mathematics in Shanghai and Technical Writing Certificate in Toronto.